Shawn1800/FOCUSTODAY/README.md

   <img src="https://via.placeholder.com/250x500?text=Task+Complete" alt="Task Complete" width="250"/>
 </div>

+## Permissions

+The app requires the following permissions:
+- `RECEIVE_BOOT_COMPLETED` - To restore alarms after device restart
+- `VIBRATE` - For notification alerts
+- `SCHEDULE_EXACT_ALARM` - For precise task deadline notifications

 ## Contributing

 We welcome contributions to FOCUSTODAY!
 Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get involved.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) file for details.

 ## Coming Soon

 - Weekly patterns and insights about your productivity
-- Integration with calendar applications
+- Widget for home screen with time remaining
+- Google Calendar integration
 - Focus sessions with Pomodoro technique
 - Dark mode and additional themes